 - Ensure renal function is normal, as lithium is primarily excreted by the kidney.
-Measure serum creatinine, eGFR and possibly urine albumin:creatinine ratio (see reference for a good algorithm to follow).
+Measure serum creatinine, eGFR and possibly urine albumin:creatinine ratio (see SPC reference below for a good algorithm to follow).

 - Check there is no goitre; take blood for thyroid autoantibodies where there is a family history of thyroid disorders.

 - It may be worth measuring baseline parathyroid hormone and magnesium.

 Avoid any medicines that can impair renal function or induce hyponatraemia (see monograph).
 Seek specialist advice: